 Problems Addressed by the SEM Model

 The Carnegie Classifications are undoubtedly a useful tool for identifying and quantifying differences between academic institutions.
 However, they are not perfect.
-Our proposed model solves some of the problems associated with the Carnegie methodology.
+Our proposed model addresses some of the problems associated with the Carnegie methodology.
 However, the SEM-based model is also subject to some of the same issues.

 The first problem addressed is that of the unstable loadings.
 In the Carnegie Classifications, the loadings of each variable on the two indices can change from year to year based on the variability in the ranked manifest variables.
 The SEM-based model addresses this issue in a different way – the manifest variables are ___.